-Jake was KILLED IN ACTION in an ambush by NVA regulars during combat operations, convoy duties north of Hue, near Dong Ha South Vietnam on 26 March 1971.
-The convoy escorts were being conducted from Vietnam and into Cambodia and Laos - along the DMZ border of North Vietnam.
+Jake was instantly KILLED IN ACTION in an ambush by North Vietnamese Army (NVA) regulars during combat operations, north of Hue, near Dong Ha, South Vietnam on 26 March 1971.
+Military Police convoy escorts were conducted from Vietnam, into Cambodia and Laos - along the DMZ border of North Vietnam.

 "God and the Soldier, all men adore, in time of danger but not before - When the danger is passed and all things righted -God is forgotten, and the Soldier slighted."
 Kipling

-Jake was engaged to his sweetheart back in Massachusetts.
-Jake voluntarily extended his combat tour of duty past the required one year.
-He was killed in action with only 11 days left to go!
+Jake was engaged to his sweetheart in Massachusetts.
+He voluntarily extended his combat tour of duty past the required one year.
+Jake was killed in action with only 11 days left to go!

 Jake was posthumously awarded the Bronze Star Medal, Purple Heart, Vietnam Service Medal, Vietnam Campaign Medal, Good Conduct Medal, National Defense Service Medal and the Presidential Unit Citation.
-Jacob B. Babin is a true American Hero.
+Jacob Benedict Babin is a true American Hero.
 He is an example of what a real man - a real patriot is!
 The word Hero is loosely used today - Jake was the real deal!
-He didn't flinch in the face of life threatening danger - he was a real American hero!
+He didn't flinch in the face of terrifying danger - he was a real American hero!